 But I also preached on Ephesians 2:11-22.
 In the passage, the author (maybe Paul, but probably not) is talking specifically to the Gentiles.
 Fun fact: We learn in the passage that the Jews called the Gentiles names, specifically “foreskin” because of their uncircumcised natures.
 In a word, the Gentiles did not fit in.
 Even in the early church.
 In some circles, the Jews were telling them they were unclean and that they had to follow all sorts of rules, including getting circumcised, in order to be included in the church.

 It reminds me of the Plastics in Mean Girls and all of the rules that they had for being able to be included in their group.
 On Wednesday’s we wear pink!
-One day, Regina shows up in sweatpants.
+One day, the head mean girl, Regina, shows up in sweatpants.
 On a Monday.
 Which is totally against the rules.
-And when Gretchen and Karen confront her, Regina says it’s because they’re the only clothes that fit her because she’s gained so much weight.
-Because Cady’s sabotaging her, but she doesn’t know that yet.
+And when two other mean girls confront her, Regina says it’s because they’re the only clothes that fit her because she’s gained so much weight.
 When Regina wants to abandon the rules that she has used to exclude other people from the uber-exclusive lunch table, Gretchen loses it and screams, “YOU CAN’T SIT WITH US!”

 This what the Jews were doing to the Gentiles.
 They were using the Law that God had given them to help them live as God’s chosen people in order to exclude others from the early church.
-But what we learn in this passage is that because of Christ’s blood, the barrier of the law was destroyed and a new humanity was created.
-That doesn’t mean the morality of the Law was destroyed.
-Love God, love neighbor.
-Those are still excellent guidelines.
-But what was abolished was the ability for the law to exclude anyone from the foot of the cross.
+But what we learn in this passage is that the Gentiles were included, not because they follow the law, but because of Christ’s sacrifice.
+They were welcome at the foot of the cross.

 No one has a privileged place.